djyaron/DFTBML/README.md

 cd DFTBML
 python directory_setup.py
 ```
 If everything runs without error, then you are good to go.
+Note that while DFTBML is known to work on Windows systems, running it on a Linux operating system is preferable.

 # Pre-trained models
 ---